-- Species only cattle, sheep and gaots are eligible for payment. - Age Cattle - o at least 30 months but less than nine years of age, or - with middle (I1) permanent incisors erupted and in wear plus at least one of the second incisors (I2) erupted (see photograph below), but less than nine years of age - Age Sheep and goats - \circ at least 18 months of age or older (preferably less than 5 years); or - for sheep with middle (I1) permanent incisors erupted and in wear plus at least one of the second incisors (I2) erupted - Class of animal, either - fallen stock as defined by the OIE sampled at an abattoir i.e. found dead or killed at an abattoir; or during transport to an abattoir - casualty slaughter as defined by the OIE sampled at an abattoir i.e. non-ambulatory, recumbent, unable to rise or to walk without assistance, sent for emergency slaughter or condemned at ante-mortem inspection - Sample type and quality - o samples (as described in Appendix 1) of diagnostic quality are submitted to ACDP. - Adequate documentation - o owner and animal identification information has been provided for tracing purposes - o all relevant laboratory submission form/s have been completed in full
+- o at least 18 months of age or older (preferably less than 5 years); or - with middle (I1) permanent incisors erupted and in wear plus at least one of the second incisors (I2) erupted

+• Class of animal, either

+- o fallen stock as defined by the OIE sampled at an abattoir i.e. found dead or killed at an abattoir; or during transport to an abattoir - casualty slaughter as defined by the OIE sampled at an abattoir i.e. non-ambulatory, recumbent, unable to rise or to walk without assistance, sent for emergency slaughter or condemned at ante-mortem inspection o samples (as described in Appendix 1) of diagnostic quality are submitted to AAHL.